matthewwardrop/spec-classes/docsite/docs/usage/collections.md

   1. It clearly distinguishes the target of the collection from the scalar helper methods.
   2. It encourages sensible naming of collections (i.e. plural names).

-If `inflect` cannot find a singular form either because the attribute name was not plural, or the plural form is the same as the singular form, then a suffix of `_item` will be used instead.
+If `inflect` cannot find a singular form either because the attribute name was not plural, or the plural form is the same as the singular form, or the plural form overlaps with an existing attribute, then a suffix of `_item` will be used instead.
+If the resulting singular form overlaps with an existing attribute, a `RuntimeError` is raised and the user is invited to remedy the problem by renaming the attribute(s).

 By way of example, here are a few mappings: